 Churn: The annual percentage rate at which customers stop subscribing to a service

-You’ll have to understand your churn rate to optimize your ARR.
+To optimize your ARR, you’ll have to understand your churn rate.
+Monitoring the customer churn rate and tracking subscription cancellations are essential for understanding their impact on ARR.
 A high churn rate causes your business to lose revenue, especially if you are not recouping your CAC through each customer’s LTV.

 MVP: Minimum Viable Product

 The minimum viable product is the version of your software that provides just enough features to be usable by the public.
-Optimizing your MVP through customer feedback allows you to improve your product while still generating revenue through contracts continually.
+Optimizing your MVP through customer feedback allows you to improve your product while continually generating revenue through contracts.

 PMF: Product-Market Fit

-A product-market fit describes where your software’s features align with customers’ needs and goals in the existing marketplace.
+A product-market fit describes where your software’s features align with customers’ needs and goals in the marketplace.
 For example, someone who wants to create a streaming service must identify a need in the market.
-Without a clear fit within the streaming marketplace, they will not be able to differentiate themselves from the competition and generate sustainable revenue successfully.
+Without a clear fit within the streaming marketplace, they will be unable to differentiate themselves from the competition and successfully generate sustainable revenue.

 T2D3: Relating to ARR, this stands for triple, triple, double, double.

-It’s a metric-driven method that requires tripling your annual revenue for two years, then doubling it for three years.
+It’s a metric-driven method that requires tripling annual revenue for two years and then doubling it for three years.

 MQL: Marketing-Qualified Lead

-Leads differ in marketing, and what matters most for your business’s growth is generating leads that are ready to move on to sales, and convert quickly.
-A MQL is a lead that your marketing team has approved of and is ready for the next sales cycle stage.
+Leads differ in marketing, and what matters most for your business’s growth is generating leads that are ready to move on to sales and convert quickly.
+An MQL is a lead that your marketing team has approved and is ready for the next sales cycle stage.

 SQL: Sales-Qualified Lead